TheIgnorantBastard/REMastered/README.md

   (e.g., regenerating the file index, logging gameplay sessions, analyzing map headers).
 Use it as a central registry when you add new scripted actions.

-## Ctrl+F8 session logging hotkey
+## Session and idea prompts (host tools)

-- `Tools/scripts/Open-SessionPrompt.ps1` launches a small dialog so you can pause the game, describe what you just did, and optionally attach dump files.
-It calls `Capture-Session.ps1` (and `Dump-Memory.ps1` when `-AutoDump` is used).
+- `Tools/scripts/Open-SessionPrompt.ps1` launches a small dialog so you can jot down what just happened and optionally link dump files.
+It calls `Capture-Session.ps1` (and `Dump-Memory.ps1` when `-AutoDump` is used) so your notes land in `Docs/Sessions/` and the master log.
+Run it directly from PowerShell or wire it to any OS-level hotkey/launcher you prefer.
-- A helper launcher `Tools/scripts/Launch-SessionPrompt.cmd` is provided so the script can be triggered from DOSBox-X key bindings.
-- To wire it up:
-  1. In your per-game `dosbox-x.conf`, keep `mapperfile=Tools/configs/mapper.map`.
-  2. Start DOSBox-X, press **Ctrl+F1** to open the mapper, select an unused key (e.g., **Ctrl+F8**), and bind it to run the host command `Tools/scripts/Launch-SessionPrompt.cmd -AutoDump`.
-  3. Close the mapper to save the binding.
-Pressing Ctrl+F8 now pauses the game, shows the logging prompt, writes the entry under `Docs/Sessions/`, and resumes the emulator when you dismiss the dialog.
-- Customize the behavior by editing the mapper or passing additional parameters (`-DumpLabel`, `-PauseCommand`, `-ResumeCommand`) to the launcher script.

-## Ctrl+F9 idea logging hotkey

-- `Tools/scripts/Open-IdeaPrompt.ps1` pops up a lightweight dialog (with console fallback) so you can jot down automation/feature ideas on the spot.
-It uses `Log-Brainstorm.ps1` under the hood so entries go to `Docs/Ideas.md` and the master log.
+- `Tools/scripts/Open-IdeaPrompt.ps1` is a lightweight idea capture window (console fallback) backed by `Log-Brainstorm.ps1`, so ideas land in `Docs/Ideas.md` and the master log.
+Use it the same way—launch from PowerShell, a Windows shortcut, Gemini CLI, etc.
-- `Tools/scripts/Launch-IdeaPrompt.cmd` is the binder you can map to **Ctrl+F9** (or any key) inside DOSBox-X or another host.
-The workflow mirrors Ctrl+F8 but is geared toward brainstorming rather than gameplay logging.
-- You can also call `Log-Brainstorm.ps1` directly from PowerShell/Gemini CLI or use the `/idea-log` slash command (documented in `Docs/GeminiCommands.md`) to log ideas manually or let Gemini propose one for you.
+- Helper launchers (`Tools/scripts/Launch-SessionPrompt.cmd` and
+  `Tools/scripts/Launch-IdeaPrompt.cmd`) remain available if you want simple `.cmd` entry points for Windows shortcuts, but there is no built-in emulator key binding.
+Tie these scripts into whatever workflow you control (e.g., a Stream Deck, AutoHotkey, Gemini slash commands).

 ## Master log